samuelnub/Lyrhymer/README.md

 - I find word suggestions if that word isn't a real word, using [Datamuse](http://www.datamuse.com/api/)
 - I find rhymes of that first suggestion, and pick a random one, with Datamuse
 - I post it using the 3rd party [Twitter API](https://github.com/ttezel/twit)
+- It also opens up a constant stream with Twitter, replying to any @mentions with a similarly-styled rhyme
 - Currently runs on my beloved Raspberry Pi 3 that had previously been horribly underutilised
 - Changes/updates are done/tested on my regular machine, then committed to this remote repo, then pulled back into the Pi's clone of it